netdata/netdata/web/api/health/README.md

 more alarms are configured, only the useful ones are enabled.

-To get the list of all enabled alarms, open your browser and navigate to `http://NODE:19999/api/v1/alarms?all`, replacing `NODE` with the IP address or domain name for your Agent dashboard.
+To get the list of all enabled alarms, open your browser and navigate to `http://NODE:19999/api/v1/alarms?all`, replacing `NODE` with the IP address or hostname for your Agent dashboard.

 ### Raised Alarms